tommyrharper/mission-ctrl/README.md

 # How to install and run the project
 First clone this repository to your local machine, then...

-'''bash
+'''
-> cd mission-ctrl
+- cd mission-ctrl

-> npm install
+- npm install

-> npm start
+- npm start
 '''

 Visit localhost:3000 (provided you dont have any other local servers running) and you should see: